travelens/tasmania-2023/src/content/post/2-bruny-island-chocolate.md

   - Tassie Tours
   - chocolate
 ---
-On the way back along Adventure Bay Road, we briefly stopped the the chocolate company.
+On the way back along Adventure Bay Road, we briefly stopped at the chocolate company.
 Apparently they specialise in handmade cream fudges, chocolate products, preserves and gifts.

 I like the Peter Rabbit packaging, plus we discovered some mushrooms in a field that looked like they came from a fairy tale!